-Hardness: The black aggregate hardness shall be 6.5-7 on Moh's

-Mineral Scale.

-Porosity: The black aggregate porosity shall be less than two (2) percent.

-Moisture Content: The black aggregate moisture content shall be less than a half (.5) percent.
+Hardness: The black aggregate hardness shall be 6.5-7 on Moh's Mineral Scale.
+Porosity: The black aggregate porosity shall be less than two (2) Moisture Content: percent.
+The black aggregate moisture content shall be less than a half (.5) percent.